merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 done < <(tail -n+3 samples.txt)
 ```

-Note that we skip sample `SAMEA2657055` (which is the 2nd line in the `samples.txt` file, meaning that the `tail -n+3` command excludes it) because we've already mapped it in the previous section.
+Note that we skip sample `RED_SEA` (which is the 2nd line in the `samples.txt` file, meaning that the `tail -n+3` command excludes it) because we've already mapped it in the previous section.
 The loop will take some time, but once it is done, you will have a sorted, indexed BAM file and a profile database for each sample that was mapped to this genome.

 {:.notice}
 Loops are not the most robust way to scale up this analysis.
 If one of the commands fails, all the downstream commands for the same sample will fail, too.
 It would also be a pain to figure out what went wrong without dedicated log files for each step, and you would have to manually re-do the steps that didn't work.
 Luckily, there is a much better solution: workflows.
 Check out the metagenomics workflow and this tutorial TODO.